greismichell/cse210-06./README.md

     - get_points(): Gets the element value

-* Object: gem(Actor): " A movible thing that participates in the game"
+* Object: Fish(Actor): " A movible thing that participates in the game"
     Responsability:
      -  The responsibility of the gem is to move itself.
  States: